 2011-12: Scarlett had a breakout season in his third year with the Swift Current Broncos; leading the team's defensemen with 49 points and seeing a lot of ice time on one of the WHL Eastern Conference's weaker teams.
 He scored 9 goals with 40 assists (both career-highs) in 71 games and was minus-14 with 74 penalty minutes.
 Swift Current missed the playoffs after finishing fifth in the East Division.
 Scarlett signed a three-year entry-level contract with New Jersey in September, 2012.

 The strengths of Scarlett’s game revolve around his mobility, puck distribution skills, and defensive zone awareness.
 He has some quality offensive skills, and put on them on full display in his third full season of junior, showing extreme confidence in his puck rushing ability and being extra assertive in the offensive zone.
 He uses his stick well while defending, especially off the rush and is sound in his own end.
-While he has put on some weight and a little more muscle, he’ll need to continue to get stronger to withstand the rigours of the professional game once he graduates from junior.
-He has a naturally thin frame, so bulking up is something that might take some time.
+While he has put on some weight and a little more muscle, he’ll need to continue to get stronger to withstand the rigors of the professional game.